biswajeet-g/Piezoelectric-Energy-Harvesting/Foundation/foundation.md

       - Example : Quartz
 - At MPB, dipoles switch their direction easily.
     - High Polarization
     - High piezoelectric coefficient (d33)

+### 3. Polarization
+- Separation or alignment of positive charges or negative charges inside a material.
+- Polarization can be measured as
+  - Po = q/A
+    - where,
+      - q = charge
+      - A = area